 June 25, 2020

-Editor’s Note: This is a guest post written by the Farmers’ Legal Action Group.
+Editor’s Note: This is a guest post written by the Farmers’ Legal Action Group, and updated as of April 25, 2021.
 Find earlier reporting from FLAG on the Paycheck Protection Program (PPP) on their website, and find NSAC’s initial reporting on PPP on our blog.

 The Paycheck Protection Program (PPP) is a loan program run by the Small Business Administration (SBA).
-As of June 30, SBA has approved 4.9 million loans totaling $521 billion across all 50 states.
-Roughly $132 billion in PPP loan funding remains available.
+As of April 25, 2021, SBA has approved 10.3 million loans totaling $770 billion across all 50 states.
 Farmers who have not already applied may want to consider applying for PPP, in part because recent changes to the rules may make the program more appealing to farmers.

 Under PPP, self-employed people, including farmers, can receive low-interest loans that may be forgiven.
 The loans are fully forgiven if the farmer spends at least 60 percent of the loan money on payroll costs (including wages and certain employee benefits) over the next 24 weeks.
 The remainder must be spent on rent, utilities, or mortgage interest payments in order to be fully forgiven.
 To the extent the PPP loan is not forgiven, the interest rate is 1 percent and the repayment period is five years.
 There are no collateral requirements.
 In other words, even if the PPP loan is not forgiven, the loan terms are more favorable than the terms of many farm loans.

-A copy of the PPP application, as well as a list of eligible lenders making PPP loans, can be found at: https://www.sba.gov/funding-programs/loans/coronavirus-relief-options/paycheck-protection-program.
+A copy of the PPP application, as well as a list of eligible lenders making PPP loans, can be found here.

 Looking for additional COVID-19 aid?
 Find additional resources and information on our COVID-19 resource page.